Spiritual Leader: Fr. Fernando Molina-Restrepo

 - Flight bag & portfolio of all travel documents

-- Meals not mentioned, Tips to your guide & driver.
+- Lunches, Beverages unless mentioned, Tips to your guide & driver.

 Make your way to your local airport, where you will board your overnight flight(s).
 Your meals will be served on board.

 Day 2: Monday, August 10: Arrival Rome